geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Yeah.

 ##### **Chenyu** [[00:17:06](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1026)]
 I don't know.
 Another thing that I'm interested in, maybe we can talk later, is multi-machine.
-So we previously said...
+So we previously said..
 We want to try the multi-machine on BERT, but BERT is gone.
 So for 8B, I still want to see like a script or some easy to use thing that I can try like multi-machine BERT, training BERT.
-But we also...
+But we also..
 Because our contract also has a multi-machine part.
 So for the 8B, we might as well just also run the two machine 8B on it and submit like this one.

 ##### **Geohot** [[00:17:42](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1062)]
 Yeah.
-Well, it's pretty...
+Well, it's pretty..
 Have you been following what UVM stuff is?
 I don't know why a kernel driver got involved.
 I think it's fine to just use the AMD.

 ##### **Wozeparrot** [[00:17:52](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1072)]
 Yeah.
 So supposedly the AMD thing had some bug, but I think he thinks it's just scheduling related.
-I think it hits the...
+I think it hits the..
 Well, he says that it hits the target if you just use the AMD driver.

 ##### **Geohot** [[00:18:04](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1084)]
 Yeah.
 You want to test it and tell me when to pay out that bounty?
 Yeah.

 ##### **Geohot** [[00:18:08](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1088)]
 I'll test it this week.
 Okay.
 Yeah.
-So...
+So..

 ##### **Chenyu** [[00:18:13](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1093)]
 So I want to see some tutorial easy to use or ready to pay for the Cloud Bounty because we also need that for MLPerf.
 Yep.
 I think that's everything I have now.